rich-iannone/DiagrammeR/README.md

 To get this going, set up two data frames.
 One is for nodes, the other concerns the edges.
 Both data frames are parsed by the `graphviz_graph` function and column names that match attributes for either nodes (in the nodes data frame) or edges (in the edges data frame) will be used to provide attribute values on a per-node or per-edge basis.
 Columns with names that don't match are disregarded, so, there's no harm in having pre-existing or added columns with useful data for analysis.

 Which columns might a nodes data frame have?
-Well, it's important to have at least one column named either "node", "nodes", or "node_id".
+Well, it's important to have at least one column named either `node`, `nodes`, or `node_id`.
 That's where unique values for the node ID should reside.
 Here are some notable node attributes:

-- "color" -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
+- `color` -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
-- "distortion" -- the node distortion for any `shape = polygon`
+- `distortion` -- the node distortion for any `shape = polygon`
-- "fillcolor" -- choose an X11 color or provide a hex code (append 2 digits for alpha)
+- `fillcolor` -- choose an X11 color or provide a hex code (append 2 digits for alpha)
-- "fixedsize" -- true or false
+- `fixedsize` -- true or false
-- "fontcolor" -- choose an X11 color or provide a hex code (append 2 digits for alpha)
+- `fontcolor` -- choose an X11 color or provide a hex code (append 2 digits for alpha)
-- "fontname" -- the name of the font
+- `fontname` -- the name of the font
-- "fontsize" -- the size of the font for the node label
+- `fontsize` -- the size of the font for the node label
-- "height" -- the height of the node (only considered if 'fixedsize = true')
+- `height` -- the height of the node
-- "label" -- the node label text that replaces the default text (which is the node ID)
+- `label` -- the node label text that replaces the default text (which is the node ID)
-- "penwidth" -- the thickness of the stroke for the shape
+- `penwidth` -- the thickness of the stroke for the shape
-- "peripheries" -- the number of peripheries (essentially, additional shape outlines)
+- `peripheries` -- the number of peripheries (essentially, additional shape outlines)
-- "shape" -- the node shape (e.g., ellipse, polygon, circle, etc.)
+- `shape` -- the node shape (e.g., ellipse, polygon, circle, etc.)
-- "sides" -- if 'shape = polygon', the number of sides can be provided here
+- `sides` -- if `shape = polygon`, the number of sides can be provided here
-- "style" -- usually given the value "filled" if you'd like to fill a node with color
+- `style` -- usually given the value `filled` if you'd like to fill a node with color
-- "tooltip" -- the bog standard browser tooltips; provide text here
+- `tooltip` -- the bog standard browser tooltips; provide text here
-- "width" -- the width of the node (only considered if 'fixedsize = true')
+- `width` -- the width of the node

 That essentially covers the nodes data frame.
 For the edges data frame, there are two columns that need to be present: one for the outgoing node edge and another for the incoming node edge.
-These can be called either "edge_from", "from", "edge_to", or "to".
-Each of the two columns should contain node IDs and, ideally, they should match those provided in the "node*" column of nodes data frame.
+These can be called either `edge_from`, `from`, `edge_to`, or `to`.
+Each of the two columns should contain node IDs and, ideally, they should match those provided in the `node` column of nodes data frame.

 Aside from those mandatory column specifying edge operations.
 Some examples of edge attributes that can be used include:

-- "arrowhead" -- the arrow style at the head end (e.g, `normal`, `dot`)
+- `arrowhead` -- the arrow style at the head end (e.g, `normal`, `dot`)
-- "arrowsize" -- the scaling factor for the arrowhead and arrowtail
+- `arrowsize` -- the scaling factor for the arrowhead and arrowtail
-- "arrowtail" -- the arrow style at the tail end (e.g, `normal`, `dot`)
+- `arrowtail` -- the arrow style at the tail end (e.g, `normal`, `dot`)
-- "color" -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
+- `color` -- the stroke color; an X11 color or a hex code (add 2 digits for alpha)
-- "dir" -- the direction; either `forward`, `back`, `both`, or `none`
+- `dir` -- the direction; either `forward`, `back`, `both`, or `none`
-- "fontcolor" -- choose an X11 color or provide a hex code (append 2 digits for alpha)
+- `fontcolor` -- choose an X11 color or provide a hex code (append 2 digits for alpha)
-- "fontname" -- the name of the font
+- `fontname` -- the name of the font
-- "fontsize" -- the size of the font for the node label
+- `fontsize` -- the size of the font for the node label
-- "headport" -- a cardinal direction for where the arrowhead meets the node
+- `headport` -- a cardinal direction for where the arrowhead meets the node
-- "label" -- label text for the line between nodes
+- `label` -- label text for the line between nodes
-- "minlen" -- minimum rank distance between head and tail
+- `minlen` -- minimum rank distance between head and tail
-- "penwidth" -- the thickness of the stroke for the arrow
+- `penwidth` -- the thickness of the stroke for the arrow
-- "tailport" -- a cardinal direction for where the tail is emitted from the node
+- `tailport` -- a cardinal direction for where the tail is emitted from the node
-- "tooltip" -- provide text here for an edge tooltip
+- `tooltip` -- provide text here for an edge tooltip

 There may be cases where node or edge attributes should apply to all nodes and edges in the graph.
 In such cases, there's no need to create columns for those attributes where attribute values are repeated in all rows.
 Instead, supply vectors of attribute statements for the `node_attrs` or `edge_attrs` arguments in the `graphviz_graph` function.
 For example, you may want circular nodes that are filled with a light blue color, using Helvetica as the label font.
 If so, use this in `graphviz_graph`: